 Some people with SAD benefit from antidepressant medications, especially if their symptoms are severe.

-10 Tips for How to Cope with Seasonal Depression
+10 Ways to Cope with Seasonal Depression

 With seasonal affective disorder, self-care is essential.
 Here are a few tips for staving off the “winter blues” and increasing your family’s and your teen’s resilience against SAD.